Secure CheckoutPersonal information is secured with SSL technology.

 Professor Teplow is a member of the Department of Neurology, David Geffen School of Medicine at UCLA; Director, UCLA Biopolymer Laboratory; and a member of the faculties of the Molecular Biology Institute, Brain Research Institute, Chemistry-Biology Interface Training Program, and various neuroscience graduate programs.
 Professor Teplow received degrees in Biochemistry, and in Bacteriology & Immunology, from UC Berkeley; a Ph.D. from the University of Washington, Seattle; and postdoctoral training at the California Institute of Technology, Pasadena, CA. From 1991-2005, Professor Teplow was a member of the faculty of the Department of Neurology, Harvard Medical School, Boston.
 Professor Teplow has published >200 peer-reviewed articles, including ~150 original articles and ~50 reviews, book chapters, and commentaries.
 Professor Teplow was a founding editor of the Journal of Molecular Neuroscience and Current Chemical Biology.
 He currently is Associate Editor-in-Chief of the American Journal of Neurodegenerative Disease.
 Professor Teplow is a member of numerous national and international scientific advisory and editorial boards.

-David Geffen School of Medicine at UCLA, Los Angeles, CA, USA
+David Geffen School of Medicine, UCLA, Los Angeles, CA, USA